 - Work with your attorney to seek partial or full disability for your short or long-term injury needs

-At Bertoldo, Baker, Carter & Smith, our Las Vegas, Nevada collision attorneys have recovered millions of dollars in settlements and jury verdicts for injury victims.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas, Nevada collision attorneys have recovered millions of dollars in settlements and jury verdicts for injury victims.
 When you are too hurt to work, you shouldn’t be further injured by medical costs, household expenses, and unpaid bills.
 The person responsible for your injuries should be footing the bill, and we can pursue that negligent person for your complete financial recovery.

 Contact us today at (702) 505-8115 to schedule a free case evaluation.